 - Leave the cake to cool completely.

 Since this cake is so elegant, it could be used for any celebration, such as Christmas.
-Alternatively, if someone you know has a birthday, this would be a delicious surprise.
-Adding candles would simply make the cake sparkle more.
+Alternatively, if someone you know has a birthday, this cake would be a delicious surprise.
+And the addition of candles would simply make the cake sparkle more.

 Store in an airtight container and eat within 5 days.
-Keep refrigerated if the weather is particularly warm.
+Also, during warmer weather keep the cake refrigerated.

 If you have enjoyed this recipe for Chocolate Cherry Chiffon Bundt Cake you may also like these:

-Bundt pans are available in a variety of different shapes.
-Creating a beautifully shaped cake without any extra effort required from the baker.
+Bundt pans are available in a wide variety of different shapes and designs.
+And, each pan creates a beautifully shaped cake without any extra effort required from the baker.
 While also allowing for creativity when decorating.
-From a simple dusting of icing sugar or glitter, to more precise icing, accentuating the features of each Bundt cake.
+Either with a simple dusting of icing sugar or glitter, or more precise icing, accentuating the features of each Bundt cake.
 Resulting in an exceptional, celebration worthy, unique cake every time.

-Whatever you are making, baking and creating in your kitchens, enjoy preparing your feast.
+So, whatever er you are making, baking and creating in your kitchens, enjoy preparing and sharing your feast.

-No part of this post may be replicated or copied without the express written consent on the owner.
+No part of this post may be reproduced or duplicated without the written consent on the owner.
 Please see my Disclosure Policy.